-The eight CCSPE positions allocated to the NER are devoted full time to completing second level reviews on the Tier 1 and Tier 2 active investigations, as well as related quality improvement activities.
-The Tier 1 cases include active investigations open between 7 and 10 days, and involve a caregiver between the ages of 13 and 60, at least one child victim age 0 through 3 years, no prior investigation, and allegations of family violence threatens child and substance misuse.
+The eight CCSPE positions allocated to the NER are devoted full time to completing rapid safety feedback reviews on the Tier 1 and Tier 2 active investigations, as well as related quality improvement activities.
+The Tier 1 cases include active investigations open between 7 and 10 days and involve a caregiver between the ages of 13 and 60, at least one child victim age 0 through 3 years, no prior investigation, and allegations of family violence threatens child and substance misuse.
 The case must also involve one of the following maltreatments: bone fracture, burns, internal injuries, or sexual abuse.
 The Tier 2 investigations are selected using all the same criteria outlined for Tier 1 except for the last two.
 The Tier 2 cases must have at least one prior investigation and allegations of substance abuse and family violence threatens child.
-The sample is pulled twice weekly to ensure all open investigations meeting the Tier 1 and 2 criteria are identified for review.
+The sample is pulled three times weekly to ensure all open investigations meeting the Tier 1 and 2 criteria are identified for review.

-Second level reviews are conducted with a focus on child safety and fidelity to the practice framework.
+Rapid safety feedback reviews are conducted with a focus on child safety and fidelity to the practice framework.
 The electronic record is reviewed against the 10 statewide review items, using the statewide review guidelines.
-The initial consult focuses on the review items related to (1) conducting background checks and analysis of the information obtained; (2) present danger determination; (3) present danger safety planning; and (10) quality of supervisory consultation and guidance.

-A final consult is conducted by day 35 in the investigation and is focused on the remaining review items: (5) information collection regarding the six domains; (6) impending danger determination; (7) sufficiency of information to support the caregiver protective capacities; (8) whether the FFA drives the correct safety decision; and (9) the sufficiency of the impending danger safety planning; and (10) quality of the supervisory consultation and guidance.
+(1) conducting background checks and analysis of the information obtained; (2) present danger determination; (3) present danger safety planning; (5) information collection regarding the six domains; (6) impending danger determination; (7) sufficiency of information to support the caregiver protective capacities; (8) whether the FFA drives the correct safety decision; (9) the sufficiency of the impending danger safety planning; and (10) quality of the supervisory consultation and guidance.